 To make Cowrie logfiles public readable, change the

-Updating is an easy process.
 First stop your honeypot.
-Then fetch updates from GitHub, and upgrade your Python dependencies:
+Then pull updates from GitHub, and upgrade your Python dependencies:

 If you use output plugins like SQL, Splunk, or ELK, remember to also upgrade your dependencies for these too:

-And finally, start Cowrie back up after finishing all updates:
+And finally, restart Cowrie after finishing all updates: